Appearance

 EarthCODE System Overview

 EarthCODE provides an integrated ecosystem designed to support scientists through the full lifecycle of doing Open Science.
-Here's how it works:

 Reusability of Workflows Across Platforms

-Users can reproduce, reuse and run your workflows through EarthCODE if they are published via an EarthCODE integrated platform and If the user has sufficient resources through self-sponsorship or sponsorship from the Network of Resources.
+Users can reproduce, reuse and run workflows through EarthCODE if they are published via an EarthCODE integrated platform and if the user has sufficient resources through self-sponsorship or sponsorship from the Network of Resources.
 This is why it is important to consider what tooling/platforms one uses so as to ensure reuse-ability from the start of the project.

 The EarthCODE Portal (earthcode.esa.int), is where users access all EarthCODE services.
 Through this portal, researchers can explore integrated platforms, access the Open Science Catalog, and engage with peers via the Discourse community forum.
 The portal also hosts general information about EarthCODE, including updates, events, and documentation.

 EarthCODE provides access to a set of integrated EO cloud platforms, each offering unique tools and datasets.
-As an EarthCODE integrated platform they provide common capabilities: logging in with your EarthCODE account, accessing EO data (with variations in data offerings across platforms), a method for developing algorithms (referred to as workflows in EarthCODE), an automated way of publishing data and workflows to the EarthCODE Catalog and finally, the means of running EarthCODE published experiments.
+As an EarthCODE integrated platform they provide common capabilities: logging in with your EarthCODE account, accessing EO data (with variations in data offerings across platforms), a method for developing algorithms (referred to as workflows in EarthCODE), an automated way of publishing data and workflows to the Open Science Catalog and finally, the means of running EarthCODE published experiments.
 Access to computing resources and storage on these platforms is sponsored by ESA through the Network of Resources (NoR).

 For those who prefer to work on their own systems—whether personal computers or institutional infrastructure—EarthCODE also supports manual publishing of data and workflows.